-Within the ECSC, in the nine member states and territories there are different approaches to robbery, particularly with or without firearms, and there are often different maximum sentences.
+In the nine member states and territories of the ECSC there are different approaches to robbery, particularly with or without firearms, and there are often different maximum sentences.
 For the purposes of this guideline, the word 'robbery' will be used generically to cover all types, and whether as conspiracy or a substantives offence.